Sv443/BetterYTM-Plugin-Template/README.md

 ## Inner Workings:
 ### File structure:
+- The root folder of the project (import prefix: `@root/`) contains the following:
+  - `.env.template` is an example file for an environment configuration.
+    Copy the file to `.env` and modify it to your needs to change the behavior of the build process.
+  - `.gitmodules` contains the submodule configuration, where the BetterYTM repository is linked.
+Only modify this via terminal commands.
+  - `changelog.md` documents all changes between your plugin's versions.
+It is recommended to keep this up to date.
+  - `eslint.config.mjs` contains the ESLint configuration in the new v9 format.
+Feel free to modify this to your liking.
+    The default settings include 2-space indentation, double quotes, trailing commas, and a few other settings.
+  - `package.json` is the single source of truth for lots of your plugin's metadata, like the name, version, description, etc.
+    Make sure to update this file to match your plugin's details.
+  - `tsconfig.json` contains the TypeScript configuration.
+Feel free to modify this to your needs.
+  - `vite.config.ts` contains the Vite build configuration.
+This is where your userscript metadata and some default values are defined.
+    It is also where resources are parsed, the SRI hash is calculated and where you can add your own tweaks to the build process.
 - The `src/` folder contains the source code of the plugin (import prefix: `@/`).
   - `index.ts` is the main file that will be compiled into the userscript.
 In there, hook all the functions you want to run when the plugin is loaded.
   - `types.ts` makes sure that the BYTM API is available in your code by providing its global types.